Based on a draft-post from a year ago – February 5, 2020. (And yes, pretty much “avoidable.”)

 This blog is modeled on the Carolina Israelite.
 That was an old-time newspaper – more like a personal newsletter – written and published by Harry Golden.
-Back in the 1950s, people called Harry a “voice of sanity amid the braying of jackals.”
+Back in the 1950s, people called him a “voice of sanity amid the braying of jackals.”
 (For his work on the Israelite.)

-Which is now my goal as well.
+That’s now my goal as well.
 To be a “voice of sanity amid the braying of jackals.”

 For more on the blog-name connection, see the notes below.